ibexa/documentation-developer/docs/updating/5_update_2.2.md

 # Update database to v2.2

-!!! caution
+!!! caution "Before you proceed"

-    If you are updating from a version prior to v2.2, you have to implement all the changes [from v1.13](5_update_1.13.md) before following the steps below.
+    When you are updating from a version prior to v2.2, you must implement all the changes [from v1.13](5_update_1.13.md) before you proceed to the steps below.

 ## Change from UTF8 to UTF8MB4